zpainter/iassist/content/conferences/conference-committees.md

 title = "Conference Committees" draft = "false"
 +++
-# Conference Committees 2022
+# Conference Committees 2023

 The **Program Committee** is responsible for deciding on an annual conference title as well as general thematic structure.
 The Program Chairs are responsible for the intellectual content of the conference, and choosing members of the multi-national Program Committee, deciding how it will function, and assigning responsibilities to its members.
 The Committee works along with the **Local Arrangements Committee** to set an agenda for putting together sessions, plenaries, workshops, and social events.

-Contact the 2022 committees:
+Contact the 2023 committees:
-: Program Committee: iassist2022 [ at ] lists.iassistdata.org
+: Program Committee: programme [ at ] lists.iassistdata.org
-: Local Arrangements Committee: iris.alfredsson [ at ] snd.gu.se
+: Local Arrangements Committee: see the website

-Conference hashtag: #IASSIST2022
+Conference hashtag: #IASSIST2023

 ## Program Committee

 Co-Chairs
-: Ron Dekker, CESSDA, Norway
+: Jonathan Bohan, Cornell University, USA
-: Winny Nekesa Akullo, Public Procurement and Disposal of Public Assets Authority, Uganda : Richard Welpton, UKRI: Economic and Social Research Council, UK : Ivana Ilijašić Veršić, CESSDA, Norway
+: Kevin Manuel, Toronto Metropolitan University, Canada : Anja Perry, Gesis, Germany

 Coordinators
 : TBA